 phpReport manages aggregation by using calculator classes organized in collector classes.

-Three different calculator classes provides a different set of aggregation methods.
+Three different calculator classes provides different sets of aggregation methods.
 Sheets are special variants of an collector.
 They are used to hold multiple calculator ojects of the same type.